-Following the annual FES process, National Grid NTS will normally produce a number of scenarios for long term gas supply and demand that cover a range of possible futures for the GB energy market (FES scenarios).
-A number of scenarios will be considered from which to develop other supply patterns anticipated on the NTS.
-All of this information will be published in the GTYS in accordance with the UNC TPD Section O.
+Following the annual Future Energy Scenarios (FES) process, we produce several scenarios for long term gas supply and demand that cover a range of possible futures for the GB energy market (FES scenarios).
+A number of scenarios are considered from which to develop other supply patterns anticipated on the NTS.
+All this information is published in the GTYS in accordance with the Uniform Network Code (UNC) Transportation Principal Document (TPD) Section O.

 For the purposes of this document it is assumed that multiple scenarios are available.
-The basic steps involved in developing such supply scenarios are described below.
+The basic steps involved in developing such supply scenarios is as follows.

-Scenarios and Supply Ranges
+Scenarios and supply ranges

-For the long term FES scenarios a number of possible alternative supply scenarios will be analysed in order to capture the range of possible supply patterns that could occur under specific market conditions.
+For the long-term FES scenarios, several possible alternative supply scenarios are analysed in order to capture the range of possible supply patterns that could occur under specific future market conditions.

-Supplies are modelled at the level required to capture their behaviour, for example at an Aggregated System Entry Point, terminal or sub-terminal level depending on the different sources of gas that enter the system at such points.
+Supplies are modelled at the level required to capture their behaviour, for example at an aggregated system entry point, terminal or sub-terminal level depending on the different sources of gas that enter the system at such points.

-Supply Scenario Identification
+Supply scenario identification

-Generic supply scenarios will be developed through plausible situations that could occur for the NTS.
+Generic supply scenarios are developed through plausible situations that could occur for the NTS.
 These scenarios are qualitative descriptions of how a supply or group of supplies may react to certain market related events, including global market drivers.
-Reasoning and background will be included with each case to describe how that particular flow pattern may occur.
+Reasoning and background will be included with each case to describe how that particular flow pattern occurs.

 Long term planning analysis requires that the supply levels must be matched to the total demand level.
 Due to the requirement to match supply with demand, some supplies may flow whilst others may not.

-In order to model specific supply levels and patterns that meet demands within a particular supply scenario, information is needed on which supplies are believed to more likely to flow than others (essentially a supply ranking), which supplies may be displaced by other sources of gas (supply balancing) and the range associated with a maximum and minimum likely anticipated flows for each supply.
+In order to model specific supply levels and patterns that meet demands within a particular supply scenario, information is needed on:

+which supplies are believed to more likely to flow than others (essentially a supply ranking)

+which supplies may be displaced by other sources of gas (supply balancing)

+the range associated with a maximum and minimum likely anticipated flows for each supply.

 It should be noted that these rankings may vary from one supply scenario to another, and that many specific supply levels and patterns may be examined under each generic supply scenario.

 Broadly, it is the highest demand days that drive investment.
-On these days the supply scenarios will be focussed on the potential interaction between:
+On these days, the supply scenarios will be focussed on the potential interaction between:

-LNG imports;

-Pipeline imports; and
+Liquified natural gas (LNG) imports

+pipeline imports

-Gas sourced from storage.
+gas sourced from storage.

 The variability in potential supplies from the sources outlined above is considered to be large and the uncertainties are increased by a general lack of evidence to support assumptions about levels of gas flow.
 The interaction or extent to which one source of gas will displace another is also an unknown factor.
-Within the broad categories described above, different assumptions will be made for each element (for example, it might be assumed that pipeline import facilities each have different characteristics).
+Within the broad categories described above, different assumptions are made for each element (for example, it might be assumed that pipeline import facilities each have different characteristics).

-Gas from the United Kingdom Continental Shelf (UKCS) is generally considered to have a greater certainty of being delivered at the beach and as a consequence the range of uncertainty is reduced when compared to LNG imports etc.
+Gas from the United Kingdom Continental Shelf (UKCS) is generally considered to have a greater certainty of being delivered and, as a consequence, the range of uncertainty is reduced when compared to LNG imports, etc.

-At lower demand levels, the planning assumptions will generally favour gas supplies that are lower cost, or cannot be delivered to any other location than the United Kingdom.
+At lower demand levels, the planning assumptions will generally favour gas supplies that are lower cost or cannot be delivered to any other location than Great Britain.
 In this case the sensitivity analysis will focus on the potential for gas that can be delivered to interconnected markets to be delivered elsewhere.

-Supply Ranking Assumptions
+Supply ranking assumptions

-For each scenario a ranking order (or merit order) will be determined for use in the balancing of supply and demand where more supply is available than that required to meet demand.
+For each scenario, a ranking order (or merit order) is determined for use in the balancing of supply and demand where more supply is available than that required to meet demand.